Computer Accounts Content

 For student employees or coop students the hiring department requests for opening an account.
 Once the student employee takes charge in the hired position, access to computer and network resources associated within that position is granted to the student employee account (and not to the student account).

 Faculty, adjunct faculty, staff, and temporary staff accounts are ready for activation within 12 hours of Human Resources processing the appointment or hiring information.
 Upon leaving the college, the Human Resource department would indicate the same in their records which would lead to disabling the faculty or staff’s account.

 The creation of accounts for other purposes is limited.
 License and resource considerations influence the decision to support the creation of other accounts not clearly defined as a student, faculty/staff, business or visitor account.
-A request for an account for another purpose is made to the ITS Service Desk.
+A request for an account for another purpose is made to the RIT Service Center.
 The request must include a description of how the account relates to the business of RIT, an RIT faculty/staff sponsor, and an expiration date of one year or less.

 A vendor or contract account is created at the request of a department.

 A visitor’s account including visiting scholar is created with an expiration date.

 Every other account associated with RIT is subject to a 1-year renewal.
 Accounts that are expired or are not renewed will be disabled.
 In addition, an account that is inactive for a period of time 6 months and more is subject to discretionary disabling.
 If an account is disabled, it will be retained for 6 months, but after that period it will be deleted.